 Project applicants for privately owned water systems are capped at \$10 million per project.
 In addition, all project applicants for both privately and publicly owned systems are capped at \$25M per applicant per year.
 Project costs over the specified caps can be financed by the I-Bank as capacity allows.
 The DEP is maintaining a funding cap of \$25 million (per applicant/per year) for FFY2021 for publicly-owned and privately owned water systems to ensure that multiple high priority drinking water projects receive funding.
-The total project cost financed per applicant per year, including any portion of the project financed at the base rate and financed at an enhanced subsidization rate (Nano, affordability) may not exceed \$25 million.
+The total project cost financed, including any portion of the project financed at the base rate and financed at an enhanced subsidization rate (Nano, affordability) may not exceed \$25 million.

 The above project caps do not apply to lead service line replacement projects funded with principal forgiveness as a result of the Water Infrastructure Funding Transfer Act.
-Those projects are initially capped at \$2M, \$10M or \$36M (\$1M/\$5M/\$18M principal forgiveness) with the remainder financed as described above.
-The principal forgiveness share will be raised in increments of up to 1% until funds are exhausted, as noted above to allocate any principal forgiveness that is uncommitted as of June 30, 2022 to qualifying projects.
+Those projects are capped at \$2M, \$10M or \$20M (\$1M/\$5M/\$10M principal forgiveness) as described above with the remainder financed by the I-Bank as capacity allows.